ulyweb/exchange/scripts/MXLinux/pwsh.md

-I can help with that\!
 Here are the step-by-step instructions for installing PowerShell on MX Linux using the terminal.

 ### Prerequisites